Kostr/UEFI-Lessons/Lessons_uncategorized/Lesson_FDF_FV_2/README.md

 00000500
 ```

-Now you know how modular is flash image build. `build` tool that we use actually delegates many tasks to the simple utilities like `GenSec`/`GenFfs`/`GenFv` and many sintermediate files are created along the build process.
+Now you know how modular is flash image build. `build` tool that we use actually delegates many tasks to the simple utilities like `GenSec`/`GenFfs`/`GenFv` and many intermediate files are created along the build process.

 # `EFI_SECTION_USER_INTERFACE`